 COMPLETED TO DATE:

-So far we've completed projects in Florida, Texas, Alabama, South Dakota, Indiana, South Carolina, Georgia and Tennessee.
-Our next stop is Montana.
+So far we've completed projects in Florida, Texas, Alabama, South Dakota, Indiana, South Carolina, Georgia, Tennessee, Montana, and Wyoming.
+Next stop Nebraska.

 Fall Creek Falls, Paris Landing and David Crockett Birthplace

 Tennessee is the Volunteer State so we decided to do 3 park projects here!
 We built bridges, cleared trails and painted buildings at Fall Creek Falls.
 At Paris Landing we renovated an entire group camp that was previously used as a Girl Scout Camp.
 Last but not least at David Crockett Birthplace we built an amphitheater, bridge, fence, and a trail, cleared the river bank, landscaped the entrance sign, and made 88 signs!

 At this beautiful park in the middle of the Okafenokee Swamp we made many repairs to the Eco-Lodge, painted buildings, built walls, built camphost sites, wired bathrooms for heaters, striped the parking lot, and many other much needed maintenance items!

 Wild Hearts Equine Therapy Center

 We came here to do 3 main things.
 1) Move pasture and property line fences.
 2) Clear and beautify the meditation trail.
 3) Build the sensory trail.
 We did those things but we also, built a new 80x60 arena and mounting station, put siding on 3 horse stalls, painted the tool shed, painted the exterior of the office, insulated, hung bead board on ceiling and walls, tiled floors and painted the interior of the office, built 7 pasture and pen fences, built and installed new barn doors, Built 3 one-hundred pound wooden benches, roofed and sided the hay barn, stained the original arena and stained most of the existing fences.